bmarsh9/spate/index.md

 ##### How do I know if my deployment is healthy?
 I would say the best way is to check the "Status" page on the Spate-ui container.
 Log into the web UI (port 443) and navigate to the Status page in the header.
 If everything is healthy, you are good to go.
 If not, I would recommend re-reading the docs for getting started.

+##### Is there a timeout on the workflow?
+There is a default 30 second timeout for each execution.
+So if the code within the Operator or Link takes longer than 30 seconds to complete, the specific path will stop executing.

 ### Development

 ##### Stop docker images